kdrag0n/protonaosp.kdrag0n.dev/docs/getting-started/first-steps.md

 - Try all the ringtone, alarm, or notification sounds included out-of-the-box

 Most of ProtonAOSP's improvements work seamlessly in the background, bringing.
 That means you don't need to change anything -- just flash and forget.
 See [Features](../discover/features.md) for a list of differences to look for.

+## Advanced users

+If you are an advanced user, you may be interested in [rooting](../advanced/rooting.md).